 - Via Public Transportation: Coming from Santa Lucia East Grand Mall, take a jeepney going to Cogeo Market.
 At Cogeo Market ride jeepney going to Sampaloc Tanay.
 Get off to Mayagay 1 at DOST satellite (KM 58) just after Sierra Madre Mountain Resort.

 Pililla Wind Farm

 Our next stop was the wind farm in Pililla.
 It is about 20 minutes drive from Martessem.
 Unlike the wind farm in Ilocos Norte where the windmills are along the shore, the windmills here are on top of the hills.

 We decided to get into one of the parking lots in the area where there are stalls selling snacks and souvenirs.
-A few meters from it is a hill which you can climb to get a better view of the windmills in one side and the Laguna de Bay on the other side.
+A few meters from it is a hill that you can climb to get a better view of the windmills on one side and the Laguna de Bay on the other side.